larammerce/docs/8.x/theme-development/articles.md

 **NOTE:** In Larammerce there is complete freedom of action so that the administrator can create directories as a tree and put a **product** or an **article** in each directory.

-For more information about the products, see "[Products](https://docs.larammerce.com/8.x/theme-development/products.html)".
+For more information about the products in Larammerce, see "[Products](https://docs.larammerce.com/8.x/theme-development/products.html)".

+**NOTE:** `content_type` is currently static, in the future the Larammerce team intends to create it dynamically.

 **NOTE:** `article` is a Laravel model, extends from Laravel `BaseModel`.